-Parks & Open Space and the Sheriff’s Office Wildland Fire Management Program plan to conduct prescribed burns this winter and spring.
+Parks & Open Space and the Sheriff’s Office Wildland Fire Management Program plan to conduct prescribed burns this fall.

 Ron Stewart Preserve at Rabbit Mountain